 Also, the conveyancing process is complicated and needs to be managed correctly to avoid problems once you have moved in – for example, a boundary dispute with neighbours.

 You should be aware that some mortgage lenders may offer a select list of conveyancers, and some offer the service as part of their mortgage deal, but you are free to choose your own and pay them.
+That means you’ll need to know how much solicitor fees for buying a house are.

 Conveyancer will handle the legal paperwork